alanchoi00/mtrn4231-klotski-solver/README.md

 ### Future Work

-The follwinf steps could be taken to improve the klotski solvers usability and function.
+The follwing steps could be taken to improve the klotski solvers usability and function.

 **Auto Colour Masking**

 The colour masking process as it stands is manual and by nessecity tedious.
-Auto colour masking would allow a cutomer to quickly get into the game without having to worry about different lighting conditions.
+Auto colour masking would allow a customer to quickly get into the game without having to worry about different lighting conditions.

 It could run as follows:
-- Customer placed klotski board in known calibration position at the programs direction.
+- Customer places klotski board in known calibration position at the programs direction.
-- A simple otimisation algorthm is run on the known configuration to find appropriate colour mask values.
+- A simple otimisation algorithm is run on the known configuration to find appropriate colour mask values.
 - Newly found colour mask values are saved and the customer is prompted to use the solver as normal.

 **End Effector Feedback**